Other types of milk

 Cow’s milk

-Information to which you should pay special attentionCow’s milk is completely unsuitable for infants under 9 months old.
+Information to which you should pay special attentionCow’s milk is not suitable for infants under 9 months old.

-Before 9 months – Cow’s milk often causes anemia because it contains very little iron, reduces intake of other foods, and can cause bleeding in the intestine.
-This light bleeding is often invisible to the naked eye.
+Before babies are 9 months old, cow’s milk often causes anemia because it contains very little iron, and it reduces intake of other foods.
+Cow’s milk can also cause light bleeding in the intestine and that bleeding is often invisible to the naked eye.

-• Iron-rich foods (e.g., meat, meat alternatives, iron-enriched baby cereals)
+• her diet is varied, meaning she eats iron-rich foods (e.g., meat, meat alternatives, iron‑enriched baby cereals) and vegetables and fruit every day.

-If you give cow’s milk to your child, choose whole milk (3.25% milk fat):
+If you give cow’s milk to your child, choose pasteurized cow’s milk with 3.25% milk fat.
+It can be:

 • Ordinary homogenized milk, enriched with vitamin D